 - Effective in working directly with elected officials, local government staff, and community stakeholders

-- Master’s degree in Historic Preservation, City and/or Regional Planning, Public Administration or Policy, or related field
+- Master’s degree in City and/or Regional Planning, Public Administration or Policy, or related field

 - Grant writing and administration experience

-- Assist in administering community development and historic preservation programs and services to local governments and stakeholder groups.
+- Assist in administering community development and planning programs and services to local governments and stakeholder groups.

 - Assist with facilitation and administration of stakeholder groups involved in economic development, strategic planning, local-government retreats, and related efforts (ex.
-Georgia Main Street managers, Georgia Initiative for Community Housing, and the Joint Development Authority of Northeast Georgia).
+Georgia Main Street managers, Georgia Initiative for Community Housing, and the Northeast Georgia Regional Solid Waste Management Authority).